OpenAgentsInc/v2/docs/chat-refactor-log.md

 - Updated `hooks/useChat.ts`:
   - Added a function to adapt Vercel AI SDK Message type to our custom Message type
   - Modified the return value of `useChat` to include the adapted messages

-- Updated `components/chat.tsx`:
-  - Updated the `ChatList` component to use the correct Message type
-  - Modified the `ChatPanel` component to receive the correct props

-- Updated `components/chat-panel.tsx`:
-  - Updated the component to accept and use the correct props (id, input, handleInputChange, handleSubmit)
-  - Changed `id` prop type from `string` to `number`
-  - Updated the `useHudStore.setState` call to use `id.toString()` for comparison
-  - Modified the `ChatShareDialog` props to use the correct types
-  - Added a placeholder `shareChat` function for the `ChatShareDialog` component

 - Updated `components/chat-share-dialog.tsx`:
   - Modified the `ChatShareDialogProps` interface to use the correct types for `chat` prop